This post contains affiliate links. Please refer to Disclosure for more information.

 I purchased my antique brass sink fixture on Amazon for $50, which I thought was a steal.
 This fixture looks so cool and seriously looks way more expensive than it is.
 I installed that and the matching pop-up drain (you’ll definitely want to grab this for only $12!) with the help of my dad.
 We had to remove the sink from the wall, which freaked me out, but it ended up being rather easy to do.
 Just don’t forget to have caulk on hand to re-seal the sink.

-I also purchased a new light fixture from Amazon.
+I also purchased a new industrial light fixture from Amazon.
 I am a huge fan of the industrial style so I loved pulling that into the room.
 You can find great priced light fixtures on Amazon and I seriously think just changing out a builder grade light fixture will give any room a more updated and custom look.
-Check out the light fixture I snagged for less than $80.
+We snagged ours for less than $80.
 The hubby and I were able to do this on our own…he has lots of practice with light fixtures at this point. 🙂

 Even with all of the mirror drama, the end result is so much better than the start and has so much more character.
 I couldn’t be happier with the change to our boring downstairs bathroom.
 I love how it all came together but I’m also so glad it’s done!
 Now time for the next big project…potty training!